-As shown in Table 9, levels under Alternative 3A due to ground-borne vibration from train passbys are predicted to exceed the FTA frequent impact criterion of 72 VdB at 69 residences and other FTA Category

-2 land-uses.
-No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 or 3 land-uses (institutions) under Alternative 3A.
+As shown in Table 9, levels under Alternative 3A due to ground-borne vibration from train passbys are not predicted to exceed the FTA frequent impact criterion of 72 VdB at any residences or other FTA Category 2 land uses.
+No exceedances of the FTA ground-borne vibration impact criteria are predicted at any Category 1 or 3 land uses (institutions) under Alternative 3A.